 UMTV: Hispanic Clergy Migrant Ministry

 America's 2.5 million farm laborers work long days and follow seasonal crops.
 Life on the move makes it hard for farm hands to have much quality of life.
-Reed Galin shows us how a California couple is making sure migrant workers get some support from the outside world.
+In 2010, Reed Galin showed us how a California couple was making sure migrant workers get some support from the outside world.

 (Locator: Porterville, California)